 How long does Lortab stay in your system?

 MAIN POINTS: Lortab is detectable in blood for 24 hours after use, in urine 6-24 hours after use, and in hair for 90 days or longer.
 In fact, Lortab is most likely to be found on a drug test or opiate screen if you’ve taken Lortab within the last 24 hours.
-After that, the amounts of Lortab metabolites in blood and urine are low enough that many labs won’t pick up on them.
-Still, if you get high on Lortabs, Lortab use can be detected.
-Heavy or chronic use Lortab can be detected for longer periods of time.
+After that, the amounts of metabolites in blood and urine are low enough that many labs won’t pick up on them.

 Lortab is intended to be taken orally, but some people crush and snort the pill for illicit purposes.
 Other people may take Lortab in combination with alcohol, which can be extremely dangerous and raises the risk of serious adverse effects, including coma or death.
+If you are regularly getting high on Lortabs, this use can be detected.
+In fact, heavy or chronic use Lortab can be detected for longer periods of time.

-Peak levels and half life of Lortab
+Peak Levels and Half life

 Still, Lortab is metabolized fairly quickly in the body.
 This is why it’s difficult to detect Lortab in someone who isn’t a heavy or habitual user, especially after more than 24 hours.
 However, some methods of testing such as hair sample drug screens can identify Lortab use for up to 3 months after last dose.
 Still, the more common blood toxicology or urine drug screens for Lortab have a very short detection period.

 Because of its short half-life, Lortab is unlikely to be detected in the blood after about 24 hours.
 A blood test for Lortab would mostly be useful in cases of medical emergency, impaired driving, or any other situation where there’s reason to believe someone is currently under the influence of Lortab.